Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics: Model description

 \section{Model description}

 In the $q$-state Potts model each spin lies on a vertex of a finite two-dimensional rectangular lattice $\Lambda=(V,E)$, where $V=\{0,\dots,K-1\}\times\{0,\dots,L-1\}$ is the vertex set and $E$ is the edge set, namely the set of the pairs of vertices whose spins interact with each other.
-We consider periodic boundary conditions.
-More precisely, we identify each pair of vertices lying on opposite sides of the rectangular lattice, so that we obtain a two-dimensional torus.
-Two vertices $v,w\in V$ are said to be nearest-neighbors when they share an edge of $\Lambda$.
+We identify each pair of vertices lying on opposite sides of the rectangular lattice, so that we obtain a two-dimensional torus.
 We denote by $S$ the set of spin values, i.e., $S:= \{1,\dots,q\}$ and assume $q>2$.
 To each vertex $v\in V$ is associated a spin value $\sigma(v)\in S$, and $\mathcal X := S^V$ denotes the set of spin configurations.
-We denote by $\textbf{1},\dots,\textbf{q} \in \mathcal X$ those configurations in which all the vertices have spin value $1,\dots,q$, respectively.